-Player pick percentages in Fantasy Premier League show you exactly how many teams have selected a certain player.
-This is important information because it gives you a good idea as to who the best players are.
+Player pick percentages in Fantasy Premier League are consequently a very important metric because it indicates which the best players are.

-Fantasy Premier League teams selected by – Live Table
+Fantasy Premier League TSB – Live Data Table

 The above table, by default, is sorted by the players with the highest pick percentage.
 That means whoever is currently highest will be displayed top.

-The data is live, so it will be frequently changing.
-You can also sort by name, team name and position from a to z and vice-versa as well.
+The data is live for the 2022/23 season, so it will be frequently changing.
+You can also sort by name, team name, and position from a to z and vice-versa as well.

 Additionally, there is also the option to filter.
 So, if you want to display Chelsea players only, go to the drop-down box at the bottom of the team column and select Chelsea.